 1. Start with breathing drills to get into your core kicking in and prepped for squatting.
 Lay face down, make a pillow for your forehead with the backs of your hands.
 Breathe down and wide into your belly and feel your tailbone drop towards your heels as you breathe in.
 Do this for 15 breaths which is about a minute.

 2. Rock like a baby.
 Before babies start to crawl, they get on all fours and rock their tushy back to their heels and then forward with their shoulders over their hands.
 Do the same with your toes tucked under to open up the hips and ankles.
 Do this for 15 breaths.

 3. Squat pause.
 Get into the bottom of the squat with a 12 kilo kettlebell and drive your elbows into the inner sides of your knees to drive the knees open.
 This will help to open up the hips.
 Then pause in the middle and exhale are you drive up to stand.
 The pause hold at the bottom makes it a wee bit harder without having to load more weight.
 5 reps is all you need.

-Want more full body compound movements to help heal Hahsimoto’s and your thyroid?
+Want more full-body compound movements to help heal Hashimoto’s and your thyroid?
 Check out Thyroid Strong.
 I had to do it for my own body and have helped women ever since doing the same.

 In Good Health,